vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 Around 3:55 PM (a little under 6 hours after the blood draw), I switched from the thing tied around my elbow to a single water block flex bandage covering the area of the blood draw.

+## Next day (2024-12-14)

+### Resumption of some exercises

+On Saturday 2024-12-14, following best practices, I resumed breath holds, standing-on-one-leg-with-eyes-closed, standing-on-toes-with-eyes-closed, and jogging.
+The jogging had to be at-home as it was raining.

+### Bandage removal

+I removed the water block flex bandage around midnight going from 2024-12-14 to 2024-12-15, after keeping it on for about 32 hours.